Cover Image By Henhouse Photo Co.

 Call ahead to Averill Creek to have a picnic basket delivered for your visit.
 Pair with a glass and a seat on the patio with stunning views overlooking the stunning Cowichan Valley.

-Averill Creek isn’t the only winery to enjoy a picnic at – head to the Southern part of Cowichan to Rocky Creek Winery for glass of award-winning wine.
+Averill Creek isn’t the only winery to enjoy a picnic at – head to the Southern part of Cowichan to Rocky Creek Winery for a glass of award-winning wine.
 Rocky Creek encourages visitors to grab a glass and take a seat on their outdoor patio or in a colourful lawn chair so you can really sit back and enjoy the experience.
 Rocky Creek offers a selection of local cheeses from Cure Artisan Meats, as well as a marvellous view of the vineyards that you have to thank for your wine.

 Sip & savour by the Sea at Kinsman Beach